360 Divided By 3

 Beyond the Answer: Exploring Mathematical Concepts

 The simple answer, 120, opens up a world of mathematical exploration.
-Let's delve into some related concepts:
+Let's break down some related concepts:

 1. Factors and Multiples: